-Registration, tuition and after school care fees are due by the 10th of each month.
-The charges for registration, tuition and after school care charges will reflect in your monthly statements.
+Registration, tuition, and other fees are due by the 10th of each month.
+The charges for registration, tuition and after-school care charges will be reflected in your monthly statements.

 All payments on an account are considered late if not received by the 10th of the month following the billing date.
 If an account becomes delinquent (45 days past due) including, but not limited to, tuition, any deferred tuition, fines, lab, and special fees, it is considered sufficient cause, until the debt is settled with the Academy, to: